dilqvl62/nosql-challenge/README.md

    * List the collection(s) in the database to ensure that establishments is there.
    * Find and display one document in the establishment collection using find_one and display with pprint

-5. Assing the establishment collection to a variable to prepare the collection for use:
+5. Adding the establishment collection to a variable to prepare the collection for use:

 ## Part2: Update the Database